 (vi) The Company has not any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961).

-(vii) The Code on Social Security, 2020 (’Code’) relating to employee benefits during employment and post-employment benefits received Presidential assent in September 2020.
+(vii) The Code on Social Security, 2020 ('Code') relating to employee benefits during employment and post-employment benefits received Presidentia assent in September 2020.
 The Code has been published in the Gazette of India.
 However, the date on which the Code will come in to effect has not been notified.
 The Company will assess the impact of the Code when it comes into effect and will record any related impact in the period when the Code becomes effective.

-34. Sundry Debtors, Creditors, Loans and Advances balances as shown in the balance sheet are subject to confirmation from the parties concerned and consequential adjustments, if any.
+Note 35.
+Sundry Debtors, Creditors, Loans and Advances balances as shown in the balance sheet are subject to confirmation from the parties concerned and consequential adjustments, if any.

-35. Previous year figures have been re-grouped, re-arranged and re-casted wherever it is considered necessary to make them comparable with those of current year.
+Note 36.
+Previous year figures have been re-grouped, re-arranged and re-casted wherever it is considered necessary to make them comparable with those of current year.

-36. RECLASSIFICATION OF COMPARATIVE FIGURES
+Note 37.
+RECLASSIFICATION OF COMPARATIVE FIGURES

-a) Certain reclassifications have been made to the comparative period's financial statements to:
+Certain reclassifications have been made to the comparative period's financial statements to:

 - enhance comparability and ensure consistency with the current year's financial statements; and

-- ensure compliance with the Guidance Note on Division II - Ind AS Schedule III to the Companies Act, 2013 (Revised)
+- ensure compliance with the Guidance Note on Division II - Ind AS Schedule III to the Companies Act, 2013 (Revised).

 The Company believes that such presentation is more relevant for understanding of the Company's performance.
 However, this does not have any material impact on the profit, equity and statement of cash flows for the comparative period.